ulfschneider/afova/README.md

 </form>
 ```

-Trying to submit the form without providing a text value will violate the `required` constraint.
-Afova will prevent the submit and instead provide a constraint violation message in the following form:
+Trying to submit the form without providing a text value will violate the `required` constraint. afova will prevent the submit and instead provide a constraint violation message in the following form:

 ```html
 <form novalidate="" id="afova-1v4dAnzsS9OjaF3F46igi">